 I’m using this blog post to write a book on this topic.
-It’s about halfway done and should be off to the editor in a little while.
-If you want to stay informed on when it is released, go to the bottom of this post and sign up for my newsletter.
+If you want to stay informed on when it is released, sign up here on my notification list.
 You’ll get an email as soon as it’s ready.

 If want some more in-depth information on this subject, take a look at these sources:

 - Martial Arts, Self-Defense and a Whole Lot More: The Best of Wim’s Blog My latest book with tons of articles on violence and self-defense.